Home wind turbines

 As well as making noise, our turbine vibrated at higher wind speeds, which was felt in the house.
 We suspect the vibration was caused by an imperfect mounting of the turbine blades.

 Use our installation checklist to help determine whether a wind turbine will work on your home and whether getting one will be cost effective.

 Installing a wind turbine checklist

 Choose a site where the turbine can be mounted as high as possible.
 You’ll need somewhere where there are few surrounding obstructions such as trees and tall buildings.

 Get a reliable estimate of the wind speed at the site of your turbine.
-A professional measurement is preferable, but you can find an estimate an estimate on this wind speed calculator which uses your postcode.
+A professional measurement is preferable, but you can find an estimate on this wind speed calculator which uses your postcode.

 Since December 2011, as long as some limits and conditions are respected, most domestic wind turbines should not require planning permission.
 See the planning portal for more information.
 But always check with your local council if planning permission is needed.
 It’s also good practice to speak to your neighbours at an early stage to smooth over any initial objections.

 Factor in additional costs such as planning permission fees, cabling and installation.
 Ask your turbine supplier for an estimate of these and any potential additional costs.
 The inverter, at a cost of about £1,000, is also likely to require changing during the lifetime of the wind turbine.